mindspore-ai/docs/install/mindspore_cpu_win_install_source_en.md

 for %x in (output\mindspore*.whl) do pip install %x -i https://pypi.tuna.tsinghua.edu.cn/simple
 ```

 When the network is connected, dependency items are automatically downloaded during .whl package installation.
-(For details about the dependency, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py).)
-In other cases, you need to install it by yourself.
-When running models, you need to install additional dependencies based on requirements.txt specified for different models in [ModelZoo](https://gitee.com/mindspore/models/tree/master/).
-For details about common dependencies, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/master/requirements.txt).
+(For details about the dependency, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py)).
+In other cases, you need to install dependency by yourself.

 ## Installation Verification

+Execute the following command:

 ```bash
 cd ..